Soft, sweet and buttery homemade Vegan Sweet Potato Biscuits. Quick and easy to make and perfectly tall, flaky and tender. Comfort food at it’s best!

 Salt – So important in any baked recipe, whether savoury or sweet.

 Plant-based milk – Any as long as it’s unsweetened and not flavoured.
+I tend to use my homemade cashew milk because I always have some on hand.

 Optional maple syrup – I love to brush the tops of the biscuits with this before they go in the oven.
 It adds a nice shine and a touch of maple flavour which works so well with the sweet potato.
 If you’re generous, it also runs down the sides a little and creates extra golden, chewy bits which are really nice.
 You could just brush the tops with some extra milk or aquafaba (liquid from a can of chickpeas) if you prefer.